scottfr/SystemsBook/Environment/environment.md

 ~ Exercise

 Now that you understand the valid connections for a simulation model recreate this model for yourself.
-And as you create each element think about what that particular element is for.
+And as you create each element think about what the particular element is for.
 Actually making the connections helps develop a level of skill and comfort which will serve you well in the future.
 You can't learn to ride a bicycle by reading a book.
 You have to actually get on the bicycle.
 Learning to build models is the same way.
 To learn to build models you have to build models.
 Think Nike, "Just do it!"

 ~ End Exercise

 #### Configuration Panel ####

-Just below the arrow you clicked to open the top toolbar is a right pointing double caret as depicted in Figure 3.
+Just below the arrow you clicked to open or close the \u{Toolbar} is a right pointing double caret as depicted in Figure 3.

 ![Figure 3.
 Configuration Panel](02-im-4990d1.png)

 [** Figure 3](http://insightmaker.com/insight/4990)

-If you click this the Configuration Panel will close and the right pointing double caret will now point left and can be used to open the configuration panel.
+If you click this the \u{Configuration Panel} will close and the right pointing double caret will now point left and can be used to open the configuration panel.

-The Configuration Panel serves two different purposes.
-If there are no elements of the model selected on the canvas the Configuration Panel will be similar to Figure 4 and contain the model description, tags, and parameter sliders used to set parameter values just before running the model.
+The \u{Configuration Panel} serves two different purposes.
+If there are no elements of the model selected on the canvas the \{Configuration Panel} will be similar to Figure 4 and contain the model description, tags, and parameter sliders used to set parameter values just before running the model.

 ![Figure 4.
 Configuration Panel](02-im-4990d.png)

 [** Figure 4](http://insightmaker.com/insight/4990)

-If there is a single element selected on the canvas then the Configuration Panel will present the list of parameters that can be set for that element.
+If there is a single element selected on the canvas then the \u{Configuration Panel} will present the list of parameters that can be set for that element.
 Figure 5 shows the parameters for the stuff element of the model.
 Please don't be overwhelmed by this long list of parameters.
 We'll cover them one at a time as they are actually used in a model.

 ![Figure 5.
 Element Parameters](02-im-4990e.png)